nosqlgeek/vss-rec/README.md

         print(db.get(r["type"], r["id"]))
 ```

-The output of this program then is:
+The output of this program is:

 ```
 Creating the index ...